City-of-Vantaa-SmartLab/CultureEvents/README.md

 - Backend: TypeScript & Nestjs
 - Database: PostgreSQL

-It integrates to Grynos to get the information about current courses available in Vantaa.

----

 ## Running locally

-Log in to AWS account `vantaa-pwa` and navigate to Elastic Beanstalk on `eu-west-1` region.
-Go to Environments > `kulttuuriliput-dev` > Configuration, and click the Edit button of the Software category.
-Populate the environment variables inside `docker-compose.yml` with values from the environment configuration.

 There are no seeded events in the local database, and these must be created manually in the app's admin view.
 This in turn requires an admin user to be created on module initialisation.
 Follow these steps:
 - set environment variable `SEED_DB=1` into docker-compose.yml (`ENV SEED_DB=1`) before the npm run script
-- also note that since Docker sometimes works completely randomly, the environment variable doesn't always work, so you may just have to edit seed.service.ts temporarily \o/
+- also note that since Docker sometimes works completely randomly, the environment variable doesn't always work, so you may just have to edit seed.service.ts temporarily
 - inside the file `seed_users.ts`, add an object with properties `username` and `password`, like this: export const users = [
     {